omegaengine/omegaengine/readme.txt

 The engine requires shader files to be located in a subdirectory of the installation path named "Shaders".

-The TerrainSample and SpaceSample projects place "_portable" and "*.Settings.xml" files in the build directories which cause the game content files to be loaded from \content\.
+The TerrainSample project places "_portable" and "*.Settings.xml" files in the build directories which cause the game content files to be loaded from \content\.
 When releasing the binaries as standalone applications these files are not present and game content files are instead expected be located in a subdirectory of the installation path named "content".

 To open the Debug Console when running one of the sample projects press Ctrl + Alt + Shift + D.